mari-alves/frame_Lab2/README.md

 Individual project for LAB2

 The aim was to deepen knowledge about a topic.
 In this case about frameworks.
-We did our own research and created a static website to serve as a showcase for it.
+I did my own research and created a static website to serve as a showcase for it.

  - HTML
  - CSS